BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 During the family reunion, Bob opens our application and resumes the wallet creation process.
 Just like with Alice's key, he creates a key request for Christina and David.

 ##### Christina creates a new key in the app
 Christina could follow the same procedure for importing a key from her existing signing device, as described above.
 However, Christina does not want to use her existing hardware wallet from the family savings.
-Instead, she wants to create a new key for the family savings wallet, so that she can keep it on a seperate signing device.
+Instead, she wants to create a new key for the family savings wallet, so that she can keep it on a separate signing device.

 The mockups below show how our app allows Christina to generate an entirely new key and provide it to her father.